 Charges may apply: please read carefully

 Your BEE Pro subscription may include charges for image delivery traffic.
-The first 10 Gigabytes (GBs) of image data transfer is free, with a $0.0001 fee for each Megabyte (MB) after that.
+The first 10 Gigabytes (GBs) of image data transfer is free.
+This becomes 50GB on the Team plan and 100GB on the Agency plan.
+Additional traffic is $0.0001 for each Megabyte (MB).
 See below for more pricing details.

 In this document:

 - Billing statements

 When you export a message from your BEE Pro account, you have several options:

 - Get messages & images, to download a ZIP file including two separate folders for the HTML and image files.

 - Keep images online hosted at BEE Pro, so that you can copy the HTML and use it anywhere.

 - Export to another application, to push the message to a sending or marketing platform, such as Mailchimp, SendGrid, MailUp, etc.

 - Download a PDF version of the message.